Free Case Evaluation 1-800-909-7754

 There are multiple ways to get your documentation.

-The fastest way to obtain your benefits letter is often online.
+The fastest way to request a proof of benefits letter is often online.
 If you have a “my Social Security” account, you can log in, find the benefit letter section, and typically download a printable version immediately, or you can use their automated phone services.

 Obtaining your benefit verification letter online through your “my Social Security” account is quick and straightforward.
 Once your account is established, the process is user-friendly.